In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 Animated video fitness instruction delivers high-quality, detailed information regarding proper fitness techniques and form.

-When you purchase your Vivoactive 4, you’ll find it comes preloaded with 20 different exercises.
+When you purchase your Vivoactive 4, you’ll find it comes preloaded with the 20 best different exercises.

 On-stream Yoga, Pilates, Cardio, and strength training are also delivered via animated videos.